What Causes Sugar Cravings? [and How You Can Stop Them]

 This may already be a huge change to your routine and daily norm, so avoid levelling up anything else until you’re confident in this new habit.

-Here are some tips to curb cravings and manage the withdrawal symptoms.
+Tips to curb cravings and manage the withdrawal symptoms

 If you can identify why you’re eating sugar when you’re eating it, you can start to identify new ways in which to respond to this craving.